How to Create a Landing Page in WordPress Without a Builder

 Building Your Landing Page with WordPress

-Here’s the good news: if you’re using WordPress, you already have everything you need to create an effective landing page!
+Here’s the good news: if you’re using WordPress, you already have everything you need to create an effective landing page.
 You don’t need expensive landing page builders or separate software.
 (Time to let out a big sigh of tech relief!!)

 Getting Started with Kadence

-Setting Up Your Page Structure
+Structuring Your Page

 The key to a converting landing page is a clean, focused layout.
 Yolande from FeatheredVine Studio created an amazing resource called “Landing Pages Made Easy” that includes Kadence-specific templates and tutorials.
 Her step-by-step approach takes the guesswork out of structuring your landing page for maximum impact.